-Increasing geographical diversification: The group expanded its operations to Uttarakhand and Rajasthan in last two years FY19; alongwith increasing its penetration in existing states of Madhya Pradesh, Uttar Pradesh and Maharashtra which has gradually resulted in reduced concentration of AUM in Gujarat (49% in FY19; 57% in FY18).
-As on March 31, 2019, the group had presence across more than 50 districts in these six states with a network of 166 branches.
+Increasing geographical diversification: The group expanded its operations to Uttarakhand and Rajasthan in last two years ended FY19; alongwith increasing its penetration in existing states of Madhya Pradesh, Uttar Pradesh and Maharashtra which has gradually resulted in reduced concentration of AUM in Gujarat (49% in FY19; 57% in FY18).
+As on December 31, 2019, the group had presence across more than 83 districts in these six states with a network of 223 branches.